dakshshah96/awesome-startup-credits/README.md

 - [Mixpanel for Startups](https://mixpanel.com/startups/) - One year of Mixpanel, for free.
 Startups that launched less than two years ago and have less than five million USD in funding receive $50,000 in credits towards the Mixpanel Growth plan for one year.
 - [Segment Startup Program](https://segment.com/industry/startups/) - Eligible startups get full access to Segment's Team Plan (up to $25,000 value) free for up to two years.
 - [Amplitude Startup Scholarship](https://amplitude.com/startups) - The Amplitude Startup Scholarship provides one year of Amplitude's paid Growth plan features for free to eligible startups.

+### Bug Tracking

+- [Instabug for Startups](https://instabug.com/startups) - Over 25,000 innovative mobile teams rely on Instabug's Real-Time Contextual Insights to build better apps and we want to support yours as well.
+Eligible startups can receive a discount on all our plans.

 ### Business Suites